-Our bones are living tissues that get stronger when we use them, which is why staying active can help to reduce the risk of osteoporosis.
+Our bones are living tissues that get stronger when we use them, which is why staying active can help reduce the risk of osteoporosis.
 Certain exercises are more effective at keeping our bones strong than others; specifically, those that combine muscle strengthening and weight-bearing with ‘impact’.

-Muscle strengthening exercises are those that create resistance for your muscles to make them work harder – for example, using dumbbells or using your body weight during a press-up.
+Muscle strengthening exercises are those that create resistance for your muscles to make them work harder – for example, using dumbbells or your body weight during a press-up.
 When your muscles work in this way, they pull on your bones, which respond by renewing themselves and maintaining/improving their strength.

 If you’re not very active, remember that it’s never too late to start improving your health through exercise.
 One of the best forms of moderate exercise (as well as the most accessible) is walking, and this is a great place to start.

 For some quick and easy tips to start increasing your daily step count, such as getting off the bus a stop early or walking to get your groceries, check out our article here.